 How does PitchBook collect its data?

-PitchBook uses a combination of automated web crawlers (more than one million) that scan for trigger events — news articles, regulatory filings, and client submissions — and a primary research team of analysts who contact deal participants directly to verify terms and gather nonpublic information.
+PitchBook uses a combination of automated web crawlers (more than one million) that scan for trigger events (news articles, regulatory filings, and client submissions) and a primary research team of analysts who contact deal participants directly to verify terms and gather nonpublic information.
 This hybrid approach prioritizes accuracy over speed.

 Is real-time startup data possible?

-Real-time alerts for funding announcements are possible — platforms like Harmonic and Fundz offer near-instant notifications when press releases are detected.
+Real-time alerts for funding announcements are possible.
+Platforms like Harmonic and Fundz offer near-instant notifications when press releases are detected.
 However, a real-time verified record (deduplicated, amount-confirmed, classified) is not achievable without some processing delay.
 The distinction matters: an alert tells you a press release exists, while a verified record confirms the deal details are accurate.

-How do startup databases verify funding data?
+How do startup repositories verify funding data?

 Verification methods fall into two categories.
-Automated systems use AI and rule-based checks to cross-reference amounts, investor names, and round types across multiple sources — catching duplicates and inconsistencies programmatically.
+Automated systems use AI and rule-based checks to cross-reference amounts, investor names, and round types across multiple sources, catching duplicates and inconsistencies programmatically.
 Analyst-verified systems (like PitchBook) have human researchers contact founders, investors, and lawyers directly to confirm terms.
 Most platforms use a blend of both, with the ratio determining their speed-accuracy tradeoff.

-Methodology: How We Measured Data Freshness
+Methodology: How We Measure Data Freshness